SimenCTan/LearningNotes/src/JavaScript/react/30days-of-react/17/README.md

 ## Redirect
 Redirect can help us to redirect a route to a certain path based some condition.
 For instance if a user is logged in we redirect it to the dashboard otherwise to the login page.
 Let's implement a fake login in above snippet of code.
 If a user logged in it will redirected to the challenges otherwise we suggest the user to login.

+## Error
+Anytime your app throws an error while rendering, loading data, or performing data mutations, React Router will catch it and render an error screen.
+Let's make our own error page.